deanishe/zothero/README.md

 Usage
 -----

+These are the workflow's default keywords in Alfred:

 - `zot <query>` — Search your Zotero database (all fields).
     - `↩` — Open the entry in Zotero.
     - `⌘↩` — Copy citation to the pasteboard (see [Configuration](#configuration)).